natolambert/rlhf-book/chapters/04-related-works.md

 Aside from applications, a number of seminal papers defined key areas for the future of RLHF, including those on:

-1. Reward model over-optimization [@gao2023scaling]: The ability for RL optimizers to over-fit to models trained on preference data.
+1. Reward model over-optimization [@gao2023scaling]: The ability for RL optimizers to over-fit to models trained on preference data,
 2. Language models as a general area of study for alignment [@askell2021general], and
 3. Red teaming [@ganguli2022red] -- the process of assessing safety of a language model.

 Work continued on refining RLHF for application to chat models.
 Anthropic continued to use it extensively for early versions of Claude [@bai2022training] and early RLHF open-source tools emerged [@ramamurthy2022reinforcement],[@havrilla-etal-2023-trlx],[@vonwerra2022trl].

-## [2023 to Present] ChatGPT Eta
+## 2023 to Present: ChatGPT Eta

 Since OpenAI launched ChatGPT [@openai2022chatgpt], RLHF has been used extensively in leading language models.
 It is well known to be used in Anthropic's Constitutional AI for Claude [@bai2022constitutional], Meta's Llama 2 [@touvron2023llama] and Llama 3 [@dubey2024llama], Nvidia's Nemotron [@adler2024nemotron], and more.